nicolas-van/pygreen/README.markdown

 their creators try to add new features those will not be correctly documented, so the users do not know how to use them.

-The fact that PyGreen has a small set of features **is a feature**.
-PyGreem is just Mako templates served using the [Bottle](http://bottlepy.org/) micro-framework.
+The fact that PyGreen has a small set of features **is a feature**. .
 Mako templates can contain Python so if you need to do complex stuff just import whatever you need, type the code and get the job done.
 You need to generate new files dynamically or do anything that is initially not supported?
 Import the pygreen module, extend the Bottle object with new routes